dhonus/arcanum/README.md

 # Arcanum RSS

 This is a simple RSS reader that I made to learn Rust and Tauri.
 I wanted something quite simple to use every day to read my feeds.
-Does not cache images, online only.
+Does not cache images, or other media.
+Just the text, which I find is sufficient for offline reading.

 ![img](screenshot.png)